confluentinc/ksqldb-recipes/docs/retail/loyalty-rewards/index.md

 |yeva    |368.07 |SILVER       |
 ```

-So we have campaign one - a table of users' reward levels, which updates
+So we have campaign one—a table of user reward levels, which updates
-automatically every time the user makes a purchase.
+automatically every time a user makes a purchase.
 That data will
-probably stream off to the users' account settings page so they can see
+probably stream off to the user's account settings page so they can see
 their reward levels in an app, and it will probably be read by the
 billing system to calculate a fixed discount.
 We could also turn that
-table back into a stream, so every time the reward level changes, the
+table back into a stream so that every time the reward level changes, the
 user gets an email.
-But for now let's move on to a more complex
+But for now, let's move on to a more complex
-use-case.

-### Buy 5 And The Next One's On Us
+use case.

+### Buy five and the next one's on us

-The chances are high you have a coffee stamp card in your wallet.
-(Or
+The chances are high that you have a coffee stamp card in your wallet (or
-several dozen of them.)
-To keep our test data small we'll be generous
-as say our customers only need to buy 5 coffees to get a free
+several dozen of them).
+To keep our test data small, we'll say our customers only need to buy five coffees to get a free
 one.
 Whatever the number, the implementation of this scheme is
 straightforward.
-We count up the number of drinks they've
+We count up the number of drinks that they've
 purchased.
-When that number gets to 5 the next one's free, and as it
+When that number gets to five, the next one is free, and as it
-hits that 6th free one, we reset to 0.
+hits that sixth (free) one, we reset to zero.

 ```sql
 CREATE TABLE caffeine_index AS